 If ChatGPT's system flags language related to self-harm or suicide risk, a human reviewer evaluates the conversation first.
 Parents then receive a notification with timestamp and context—but not the full conversation itself.

-- Bottom line: If your child has access to ChatGPT, you should absolutely enable these controls.
-They're not comprehensive, and they don't give you full visibility into conversations, but they provide important protection and awareness.
+• Bottom line: If your child has access to ChatGPT, you should absolutely enable these controls.
+They're not comprehensive, and they don't give you full visibility into conversations, but they provide some protection and awareness.
 Setting them up takes just a few minutes.

 A Safer Alternative Built for Families: PinwheelGPT